isblab/nestor/README.md

 1. **Evidence**: The plot (`*_params_evidence_errorbarplot.png`) shows the mean values of evidence for all the candidate representations along with errorbars showing the standard error on the mean.
 2. **MCMC per-step time**: The plot (`*_params_persteptime.png`) shows the time required to sample one MCMC step per run.
 This is computed as `(time taken for iteration 0)/((number of initial frames)*(number of MCMC steps per frame))`

-Step 2 in the `Run command` above generates this additional plot.

 3. **Evidence and MCMC per-step time per representation** : The plot (`*sterr_evi_and_proctime.png`) compares evidences and their sampling efficiency across representations.

 ### Output YAML file